 Funded Research Studies

 Standing Up to POTS is making a difference in the POTS community through research.
-To date, we have funded $41,250 USD of POTS research for teams around the globe.
+To date, we have funded $80,150 USD of POTS research for teams in the United States, Canada, Germany, and Sweden.
 Our primary research interest is to improve the quality of life for people living with POTS right now through better diagnosis and treatment options.

-Dr. Heather Edgell - York University, School of Kinesiology and Health Sciences, Canada - February 2018
+Dr. Heather Edgell - York University, School of Kinesiology and Health Sciences, Toronto, Canada - February 2018

 The overall aim of this study is to examine how hormonal changes related to a woman's menstrual cycle affect symptoms of POTS, and whether the time of the month matters in diagnosis POTS for women of childbearing age.
 Further, a novel therapy for alleviating symptoms will be tested.
 Results are expected in 2020.